 I recently attended the funeral for my wife's cousin and the officiating minister had been for many years a Presbyterian minister in Mosman.
 He was in his 90's.
 I chatted with him about "The SPIT" area where we bought our Drummond 4-inch Flat-bed lathe.
-He said that before the Sydney Harbour Bridge was built, (finished 1932), Scottish immigrants often settled in the SPIT area of MOSMAN because it was difficult to get to, the land was cheap and, being Scots, they realised the potential.
+He said that before the Sydney Harbour Bridge was built, (finished 1932), Scottish immigrants often settled in the SPIT area of MOSMAN and, because it was difficult to get to, the land was cheap - and being Scots, they realised the potential.
 He could not specifically remember the names of his old parishioners, but thought there was a familiarity to the name DRUMMOND.

-Whilst this is not good evidence, it leads me to consolidate my idea that we bought our lathe in probably 1945 from relatives of Arthur Drummond who were disposing of his old machinery.
+While this is not solid evidence, it leads me to consolidate my idea that we bought our lathe in probably 1945 from relatives of Arthur Drummond who were disposing of his old machinery.
 The fact that the lathes were in a garage under the house, that there was a lot of other machinery of similar nature stored there - and that parts to suit our lathe were obtained from boxes of stuff under the house - leads me to believe this story.

 I have been unable to obtain municipal records to confirm my story, but I believe they must exist somewhere.